 The exchanged value of items being traded via mail is dependent upon the card condition as described in the Cardsphere Condition Guide.
 In order to receive the full value for the cards, they must arrive in the reported condition.
 The best way to ensure this happens is to properly package your cards for safe transit through the mail, up to and including the point of the recipient opening the package.

-Except where packaging is expressly disallowed here, the sole determining factor of whether packaging is appropriate is whether or not the shipped cards arrived in the promised condition.
+Except where packaging is expressly disallowed here, the sole determining factor of whether packaging appropriately protects shipped items is whether or not the shipped cards arrived in the promised condition.

 Cards should be protected against surface damage (scratching and scuffing) by enclosing them inside soft penny sleeves.
 “Perfect Fit” sleeves should contain no more than a single card, otherwise sleeves should contain no more than three cards.
 Cards of significant value should be individually sleeved.